codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

-[Parse](http://parseplatform.org/) is a service that provides one of the easiest ways to get a database and RESTful API up and running.
-If you want to build a mobile app and don't want to code the back-end, give Parse a try.
+[Parse](http://parseplatform.org/) is an open-source platform that provides one of the easiest ways to get a database and RESTful API up and running.
+If you want to build a mobile app and don't want to code the back-end by hand, give Parse a try.

 <img src="http://i.imgur.com/Xo47jSc.gif" alt="Parse" width="750" />

-## Hosted Parse Discontinued

-Parse is **shutting down on January 28, 2017** and new accounts can no longer be created.
-As a result we can choose to either host our own Parse server or use a hosted alternative.

 ### Parse on Heroku